Datlabs the Hard Drive Failure Specialists.

 Modern Hard Disk Drives:

-A hard disk drive is a device which stores your data and programs on rotating disks that have been coated with a high permeability magnetic material.
-Data is recorded by creating magnetic patterns in the material.
+A hard disk drive is a device that stores your data and programs on rotating disks that have been coated with a high permeability magnetic material.
+Data is recorded by creating magnetic patterns in this material.
 These patterns are retained when electrical power is removed or switched off.
 (This is termed non volatile magnetic storage).
 The data patterns are made and detected by a dual purpose component called a read-write head assembly.
 This assembly rapidly switches magnetic polarity in response to electrical signals when writing information to the platter surfaces and amplifies and tidies up the signals into recognisable data streams when reading.
 In modern hard disks the recording platters rotate at speeds of 10,000-15,000 rpm.

 The read-write head assembly is aerodynamically designed to float during operation above the rotating platters on an air cushion at a distance of a few nano meters.
 These exceptionally fine tolerances coupled with high rotational speeds leave the device susceptible to damage due to knocks, environmental extremes and wear and tear.
-If you have a problem:-

 The chances of hard disk drive failure increase greatly during extended periods of use , transportation and environmental extremes such as temperature variations.
 Rotational speeds of 15,000 rpm, generate relatively large centrifugal forces and any single adverse affect, i.e. knocks, movement and temperature extremes will and do cause severe hard disk failures.